sid-agrawal/sid-agrawal.github.io/index.md

 [CHERI](https://www.cl.cam.ac.uk/research/security/ctsrd/cheri/) is a new ISA extension to enable capabilities in hardware.
 And [Morello](https://www.arm.com/architecture/cpu/morello) is the first silicon to have this ISA extension.
 I have been looking at how this hardware capability impacts the design of existing capabilities-based microkernels like seL4.
-This work was done during my internship at ARM Research in the summer of 2022 [www](https://sid-agrawal.ca/sel4,/cheri,/morello,/aarch64,/cheribsd/2023/01/01/seL4-CHERI.html).
+This work was done during my internship at ARM Research in the summer of 2022.

+| Here is a blog post about the work done over that summer [www](https://sid-agrawal.ca/sel4,/cheri,/morello,/aarch64,/cheribsd/2023/01/01/seL4-CHERI.html).

 ## Intra-kernel Compartmentalization
-Monolithic kernels like  Linux, BSD, Windows are benemoths that share a single address space.
+Monolithic kernels like  Linux, BSD, and Windows are behemoths that share a single address space.
-A variety of techniques have been proposed to improve the reliability of these monolithic kernels.
+Various techniques have been proposed to improve the reliability of these monolithic kernels.
-We are looking at what is the state of the art today and where it might go next based on new hardware trends.
+We are looking at the state of the art and where it might go next based on new hardware trends.

 # Publications
 > Stay tuned